Ale32bit/SwitchChat/README.md

 ### Error packet

-- error - `String` that tells you what type of error that occoured.
+- error - `string` that tells you what type of error that occoured.
 You can find possible errors at the [SwitchCraft documentation](https://docs.sc3.io/chatbox/websocket.html#error-packet).
-- text - `String` that is a human readable version of `error`.
+- text - `string` that is a human readable version of `error`.

 ### Closing packet

-- closeReason - `String` reson for closing the connection.
+- closeReason - `string` reson for closing the connection.
 You can find possible values at the [SwitchCraft documentation](https://docs.sc3.io/chatbox/websocket.html#closing-packet).
-- reason - `String` that is a human readable version of `closeReason`
+- reason - `string` that is a human readable version of `closeReason`

 ## Methods